HenriqueLBorges/senacTimeToGraduate/README.md

 }
 ```
 * hours - total of hours
-* professors - it can be used to store professors collection ObjectId's (Optional).
+* professors - it can be used to store professors collection ObjectId's (Optional)
 * semester - class' semester
-* course_id - it stores at least one collection graduation_courses ObjectId
+* course_id - it stores at least one graduation_courses collection ObjectId

 ###### users
 ```javascript